Quick trip overseas in the region? Add these museums in Malaysia, Indonesia, Thailand and more to your plans

-If you’re an arty vacationer, a weekend getaway from the Lion City wouldn’t be complete without checking out these breathtaking museums in Southeast Asia.
-Whether you’re a self-proclaimed aesthete, a lover of fine art or an absolute culture vulture, here are some of the best museums in Indonesia, Malaysia, Thailand and more countries in Southeast Asia that showcase plenty of must-see exhibitions to delve into.
+If you’re an arty vacationer, a weekend getaway from Singapore wouldn’t be complete without checking out these museums in Southeast Asia.
+Whether you’re a self-proclaimed aesthete, a lover of fine art or an absolute culture vulture, here are some of the best museums in Indonesia, Malaysia, Thailand and more that showcase the best of Southeast Asia.

 Be inspired by Indonesia’s traditional art